DennisSchmitz/Jovian_archive/README.md

   - Database timestamps
   - (user-specified) Pipeline parameters

-However, several things are out-of-scope for Jovian logging:
+However, it has limitations since several things are out-of-scope for Jovian to control:
 - The `IGVjs` version
 - The `virus typing-tools` version
   - Currently we depend on a public web-tool hosted by the [RIVM](https://www.rivm.nl/en).
 These are developed in close collaboration with - *but independently of* - Jovian.
 A versioning system for the `virus typing-tools` is being worked on, however, this is not trivial and will take some time.
-- The database versions
-  - We only save the timestamps of the database files, this is because the databases used by Jovian have no official versioning.
-Any versioning scheme is therefore out-of-scope for Jovian and a responsibility of the end-user.
 - Input files
   - We only save the names and location of input files at the time the analysis was performed.
 Long-term storage of the data, and documenting their location over time, is the responsibility of the end-user.
+- Input metadata
+  - The end-user is responsible for storing datasets with their correct metadata (e.g. clinical information, database versions, etc.).
+We recommend using [iRODS](https://irods.org) for this as described by [Nieroda et al. 2019](https://www.ncbi.nlm.nih.gov/pubmed/30646845).
+While we acknowledge that database versions are vital to replicate results, the databases Jovian uses have no official versioning, hence why we include timestamps only.

 ___